Municue

 #62Authorizes a one-year service contract with three one-year renewal options, not to exceed $628,000 total, with Callan Holdings Inc. dba Callan LLC for investment monitoring and advisory services related to the City's pensions for the City Controller's Office.

-#63Authorizes a three-year master agreement for aluminum sign blanks for the Department of Transportation and Public Works, split between two vendors for a combined estimated total of $2,581,246.60, in alignment with the Vision Zero Plan.
+#63Authorizes a three-year master agreement for the purchase of aluminum sign blanks for the Department of Transportation and Public Works with CANUCK POWER INC and Vulcan, Inc., the lowest responsible bidders of seven.
+Total estimated amount is $2,581,246.60 financed by the General Fund, in alignment with the Vision Zero Plan.

 #64Authorizes a three-year master agreement with PuddinCake LLC dba Test Gauge - Texas for the purchase of fire hydrant backflow preventers and parts for the Dallas Water Utilities Department, at an estimated $509,000.